webpack/webpack.js.org/src/content/configuration/dev-server.md

 module.exports = {
   //...
   devServer: {
-    // this achieves the same effect as the first example
+    // this achieves the same effect as the first example,
     // with the bonus of not having to update your config
-    // if new subdomains need to access the dev server
+    // for new host.com subdomains to access the dev server
     allowedHosts: [
       '.host.com',
       'host2.com'